sharovik/orm/README.md

 ```sql
 SELECT id, name FROM test_table_name WHERE name = ?
 ```

+### Work with the results
+As the output of the `Execute` method you will receive the object type of `dto.BaseResult`.
+This object can contain the list of items for your query, the database error OR the last inserted ID.

 Please see the [examples.go](examples.go) file for more queries examples.
 And also, please check the [documentation files here](documentation).